 Understanding the Mental Capacity Act 2005

-Many people live with conditions which may impact on their decision-making capacity.
+Many people live with conditions which may impact their decision-making capacity.

 The Mental Capacity Act 2005 is concerned with the human rights of individuals whose decision-making capacity may be impaired.
-It supports parents, carers and the professionals who work with them to protect the rights of individuals, promotes dignity and respect and their best interests.
+It supports parents, carers and the professionals who work with them to protect the rights of individuals and promotes dignity and respect and their best interests.

 When they are not able to make their own decision, the Mental Capacity Act determines that a decision must be made ‘in their best interests’.

 It is important to remember that a person may have capacity for some decisions but not others or they may have capacity at some times but not others.
 This means all capacity decisions must be regularly reviewed.